LAB ARTISTS PROGRAM

 ELIGIBILITY AND CRITERIA

-Chicago Dancemakers Forum invites dancemakers/choreographers living in Chicago and vicinity who identify with the following statements to apply:
+Chicago Dancemakers Forum invites dancemakers living in Chicago and vicinity who identify with the following statements to apply:

 I am currently and actively engaged in dancemaking in the greater Chicagoland area.

-I have a developed and distinctive trajectory in my work and consider myself to be mid-career.
+I have a developed and distinctive trajectory in my work.

-I have the capactity and the time to benefit from, and contribute to, an environment of artistic interchange from July 2020 to July 2021.
+I have the capacity and the time to benefit from, and contribute to, an environment of artistic interchange from July 2020 to July 2021.

 I can effectively make use of my time for independent research and to work with consortium members and my fellow Lab Artists.